-For a directed graph $G$, we say that $G$ is {\em symmetric} if $(j,i) \in A(G)$ for all $(i,j) \in A(G)$, that is, $2|E(G)|=|A(G)|$.
-Note that when $G$ is symmetric, every arrow of $G$ is contained in a directed cycle of length two, so $\Pc_G$ is always a terminal Gorenstein Fano polytope.
+For a directed graph $G$, we say that $G$ is {\em symmetric} if $(j,i)$ belongs to $A(G)$ for every $(i,j) \in A(G)$, that is, $2|E(G)|=|A(G)|$.
+Note that when $G$ is symmetric, every arrow of $G$ is contained in a directed cycle of length two, so $\Pc_G$ is always a terminal reflexive polytope.

-Recall that for a connected graph $G$, we say that $G$ is {\em two-connected} if the induced subgraph with the vertex set $V(G) \backslash \{i\}$ is still connected for any vertex $i \in V(G)$, and a subgraph of $G$ is a {\em two-connected component} of $G$ if it is a maximal two-connected subgraph in $G$.
+A connected undirected graph $G$ is called {\em two-connected} if the induced subgraph with the vertex set $V(G) \backslash \{i\}$ is connected for any $i \in V(G)$.
+A subgraph is called a {\em two-connected component} of $G$ if it is a maximal two-connected subgraph in $G$.